Farama-Foundation/PettingZoo/gamma_games/knights_archers_zombies/README.md

 Move the knight using the 'I', 'J', 'K' and 'L' keys.
 Stab the Sword using ';' key.
 Rotate the knight using 'U' and 'O' keys.
 Press 'M' key to spawn a new knight.

+## Known Bugs
+    - When a knight is created and it spawns the sword, the second knight if spawned thereafter cannot spawn its sword unless the sword of the first knight kills a zombie or comes back in (whichever is first).
+So, the second knight has to wait for that small duration.

+    - Downscaling the observation and saving it as an image with skimage.io.imsave results in an all-black image.
+Throws a "low constrast" warning, too.